Mixing-time and large-decoherence in continuous-time quantum walks on one-dimension regular networks: CTQWs on regular network

 \section{CTQWs on $1D$ regular network}

-Every network can be considered as a graph whose nodes are connected in a similar manner.
-From an algebraic point of view, to each graph there is a corresponding adjacency matrix $A=(A_{ij})$, which is a discrete version of the Laplace operator.
+Every network can be considered as a graph made up of nodes and algebraically described by the so-called adjacency matrix $A=(A_{ij})$, which is a discrete version of the Laplace operator.
 The non-diagonal elements $A_{ij}$ equal 1 if nodes $i$ and $j$ are connected by a bond and 0 otherwise.
 The connectivity of node $i$ can be calculated as a sum of matrix elements $z_{i}=\sum_{j}A_{ij}$.
 The Laplacian operator is then defined as $L=Z-A$, where $Z$ is the diagonal matrix given by $Z_{ik}=z_{i}\delta_{ik}$.
-It is worth underlining that, being symmetric and non-negative definite, $L$ can generate both a probability conserving Markov process and unitary process.
-Thus, the Laplacian operator can work both as a classical transfer operator and as a tight-binding Hamiltonian of a quantum transport process~\cite{CG, MB5, V}. \\The continuous-time random walks(CTRWs) are described by the following Master equation~\cite{MW}:
+It is worth underlining that, being symmetric and non-negative definite, $L$ can generate both probability conserving Markov process and unitary process.
+Thus, the Laplacian operator can work both as a classical transfer operator and as a tight-binding Hamiltonian of quantum transport process~\cite{CG, MB5, V}. \\The continuous-time random walks(CTRWs) are described by the following Master equation~\cite{MW}:

 being $p_{k,j}(t)$ the conditional probability that the walker is on node $k$ at time $t$ when it started from node $j$.
 If the walk is symmetric with a site-independent transmission rate $\gamma$, then the transfer matrix $T$ is simply related to the Laplacian operator through $T=-\gamma L$(in the following we set $\gamma=1$). \\The quantum-mechanical extension of the CTRW is called continuous-time quantum walk(CTQW).
 The CTQWs are obtained by identifying the Hamiltonian of the system with the classical transfer matrix, $H=-T$~\cite{EFSG, MB5, CFG}.
 The states $|j\rangle$, representing the walker localized at the node $j$, span the whole accessible Hilbert space and also provide an orthonormal basis set.
 In these basis the Schr\"{o}dinger equation is